 The CMMS also provides analytics for the data held on your system, to allow for easy reporting on KPIs, costs, and critical workflows.

-Pricing starts at $35 per user per month and covers most of these features, while the Professional Plan costs $49 per user per month and allows for multiple locations and custom dashboards, along with unlimited cloud storage.
+The Starter plan covers most of these features, while the Professional Plan allows for multiple locations and custom dashboards, along with unlimited cloud storage.
 Advanced features for enterprise are available through a custom quote.

 Fiix CMMS provides a mobile friendly CMMS, that comprehensively allows for maintenance schedules and plans as well as predictive maintenance.

 Because it is cloud-based, there is no upfront investment in hardware required, and you only pay for the resources you use via a subscription that can be cancelled at any time.

 And as it's mobile friendly, this makes it ideal for working in the field or yard or across any environment where you can bring a smartphone or any other mobile device, meaning you have the information at your fingertips as and where you need it.

 Another advantage of cloud-based software is that there are no disruptive software updates or patches that need to be applied, as this is all done at the source.
 Various layers of security also mean your data is protected.

 The Fiix MMS may take a little while to get start with at first, depending on how much is required in terms of transferring assets and routines to the system, but otherwise the software is simple and easy to use.

 The is a free version for up to three users and a Basic plan for the most basic services, rising in price for the Professional plan which provides additional custom features.
 Enterprise and performance pricing requires a custom quote.

 - We've also featured the best product information management software.